Coat of arms of Western Sahara: History

 In the late 19th-century, Western Sahara formally became a Spanish colony.
 After the Green March pressure and the Madrid Accords of 1975, Spain unilaterally disengaged itself leaving the territory to Morocco and Mauritania, who split the territory, giving two thirds to the former, in a movement that was not recognized by the UN.
 The Polisario Front rejected this illegal move and declared in Bir Lehlou, the Sahrawi Arab Democratic Republic (SADR) as the state representing an independent Western Sahara.

 In 1979, Mauritania signed a peace treaty with the Polisario front, and Morocco annexed the part formerly controlled by Mauritania.
 A U.N.-brokered ceasefire was signed in 1991 between the two parties, but the sovereignty of the territory remains unresolved pending ongoing peace-talks.

 Coat of arms of Spanish Sahara

-The Coat of arms of Laâyoune or El Aaiún was used for the Spanish colony of Spanish Sahara.
+The coat of arms of Laâyoune or El Aaiún was used for the Spanish colony of Spanish Sahara.
 It was granted by the Spanish Government (Presidencia del Gobierno).
-The Order of 25th of October 1955 was published in the Boletín Oficial del Estado Nr.
+The Order of 25 October 1955 was published in the Boletín Oficial del Estado Nr.
 334 on 30th of November 1955.
-Its blason is: De sinople o verde: la banda ondeada, representando el agua, de plata y azur; en jefe, la palmera, de su color; y, en punta, la cabeza de camello, al natural.
+Its blason is: De sinople o verde: la banda ondeada, representando el agua, de plata y azur; en jefe, la palmera, de su color; y, en punta, la cabeza de camello arábigo, al natural.
 Bordura, de gules, cuatro castillos de oro, mazonados, alternando con cuatro leones de plata.
-That is: Vert a bend wawy Argent and Azure (alternatively: „charged with three bendlets wawy Azure“), representing water, in chief a palm tree and in base a natural head of a camel.
+That is: Vert a bend wawy Argent and Azure (alternatively: „charged with three bendlets wawy Azure“), representing water, in chief a palm tree and in base a natural head of a Arabian camel.
 A bordure Gules with four castles Or and three lions rampant Argent.